 Who We Serve

-TCV Food Bank provides emergency grocery assistance to almost 6,000 families in Alameda County every month.
-Since the COVID-19 Pandemic, our numbers have exponentially increased.
+TCV Food Bank provides emergency grocery assistance to up to 13,000 individuals in Alameda County every month.

 Who We Are

 How We Work

 TCV Food Bank was founded as Tri-City Volunteers in 1970 by a group of community members who saw a need for better food security in the tri-cities of Fremont, Newark, and Union City.